JentleJoe/old-alx-low_level_programming/0x02-functions_nested_loops/README.md

 7. Program that prints the last digit of a number

 8. Program that prints every minute of the day of Jack Bauer, starting at 00:00

+9. Program tha prints the 9 times table, starting with 0